evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ***What we got from the visualization?***

-We can answer the second question: "what is the KEYWORDS of the job summaries?*
+We can answer the second question: "what are the KEYWORDS of a data analyst job summary?"

 I expected terms close to each other in this reduced vector space to be semantically similar, meaning they are commonly found within the same context and are transposable within the corpus.
 There are some clear and evident trend from the figures: ***The terms seem to be stratified primarily by frequency.***